NorthWestern Energy will install 590,000 new electric meters and gas modules in Montana.

 A door hanger will let residents know their upgrade was successful.
 If the technician cannot perform the upgrade, a door hanger will be left with instructions to call to make an appointment.

-If you are both an electric and natural gas NorthWestern Energy customer, the new electric meter will be installed first and the new gas module will be installed during a follow-up visit to your home or business within the following eight weeks.
+If you are both an electric and natural gas NorthWestern Energy customer, the new electric meter will be installed first and the new gas module will be installed during a follow-up visit to your home or business in about eight weeks.